ArnoVdH/photoblog/content/blog/2020/leaving_facebook1.md

 Is this a condemnation of *all* social media?
 No, I think there are other, better ways to harness the potential of networks and the internet.
 More on that in a future blogpost.
 Is it certain that I won't return?
 No, I can't say for sure that I'll be able to keep my resolution.
 Maybe I'll return eventually, with a clean slate or under a pseudonym.
 But at least I will have tried.

 [^1]: I prefer to think about the cost the users (as individuals or, preferably, as a community) have to bear instead of the price the tech giants should have to pay (by way of a data-tax for example), because it's more empowering to the users.
+See also [this article](https://www.eff.org/deeplinks/2020/10/why-getting-paid-your-data-bad-deal) by the EFF on the subject.

 [^2]: Some of my pictures were falsely flagged as being inappropriate, and although I could and did appeal, those were eventually overturned for no good reason, making it impossible to reinstate some of my personal photography.